cheersanimesh/sentence_transformer/README.md

 - **Freeze everything** when you need raw embeddings or a baseline evaluation.
 - **Freeze only the backbone** for a fast linear-probe setup.
 - **Freeze one head** to safeguard an existing task while adapting to another.
-- **Transfer learning:** follow a staged unfreezing protocol with cautious learning rates and early stopping to balance adaptation vs. forgetting.
+- **Transfer learning:** follow a staged unfreezing protocol with cautious learning rates and early stopping to balance adaptation vs. forgetting. -->

 ## Task - 4

+For Task -4 our goal is to train the Multi-Task-Sentence-Transformer network for multi task.
+Here we are performing rating jointly training the projection heads with a low learning rate.
+We choose to do the following: <add reason>